zecookiez/AdventOfCode2018/README.md

 A series of challenges in spirit of the holidays 🎄

 All of these solutions will be written and verified with Python, along with the following goals:
 1. __Efficiency,__ where a more efficient algorithm will do the job without over-killing the problem.
+I am aiming for sub-15 seconds for these tasks.
 2. __Organization.__ Avoid duplicate code for better readability.
 3. __Keep it simple!__